Insertion of ventilation tubes and removal of adenoids is usually performed as day only surgery, unless a tonsillectomy is performed at the same time.

 A post-operative visit is usually scheduled about 3 weeks after your operation, and a repeat hearing test performed.

-If you have any questions or problems please call us on 93805380 .
+If you have any questions or problems please call the Darlinghurst rooms, 352 Victoria Street on 93805900.
 If it is after hours the best number to call is 83821111, which is St Vincent’s Public Hospital and ask to speak to the ENT registrar.
-If it is urgent call my mobile phone which will be supplied at the time of surgery.
+If it is urgent call my mobile phone .

 In an emergency situation please make your way to the closest major hospital